LCAV/audioROS/experiments/2020_12_7_moving/PROTOCOL.md

 - 1  OK
 - 1' stopped at 342744
 - 2  OK, only a few warnings mid-way.
 Battery low towards end -> higher propeller speed.
 - 2' stopped around 30cm, 118070.
 Saved this manually, and potentially added some faulty extra rows!
+Also lost the wav file of this one because the script crashed.
 Third round:
 - 4  OK, only a few warnings in ca. 1/3
 - 3' super good run